-Figure 13-4 shows the radiator area required to dissipate 621W to deep space using a radiator without external thermal loads as Sun illumination.
-This provides the smallest required radiator area putting constraints on the attitude of the spacecraft.
-If there will be some thermal backload on the radiator e.g. by solar, albedo or Earth fluxes the area will be higher than depicted in Figure 13-4.
+Figure 13-4 shows the radiator area required to dissipate 250W to deep space, using a radiator without external thermal loads as sun illumination.
+This provides the smallest required radiator area but leading to constraints on the attitude of the spacecraft.
+If there is some thermal backload on the radiator e.g. by solar, albedo or earth fluxes the radiator area will be higher than depicted in Figure 13-4.

 For comparison the necessary area for a louvered radiator is also depicted in Figure 13-4.
 It can be seen that a radiator including louvers requires more area.
 This is because the louver mechanism as well as the louver fins partially cover the radiator, leading to a less efficient use of radiator area.
-The decrease in radiator area efficiency for louvered radiators is covered in this analysis by a reduced effective infrared emissivity leading to a required area increase of about 15%, which would be more than tone MC side of 2.25m.
-In this case the detailed accommodation, maybe in 2 panels has to be considered during the design phase.
+The decrease in radiator area efficiency for louvered radiators is covered in this analysis by a reduced effective infrared emissivity leading to a required area increase of about 15%.